paazmaya/grunt-html2md/README.md

 ## Version history

+* `v1.3.0` (2016-08-11)
+  - Dependencies are sure :tophat: up to date
+  - Use ESLint directly without the Grunt.js plugin
 * `v1.2.0` (2016-05-07)
   - Updating dependencies.
 Have you noticed it is now Grunt.js v1.0.0?
 * `v1.1.0` (2016-02-15)